inlets/inlets-pro/chart/inlets-pro/README.md

-## inlets-pro chart
+## Use your Kubernetes cluster for exit-servers

-Install an inlets PRO server as an exit-server to run within a Pod.
+This chart installs the inlets PRO server as a Pod to run within your Kubernetes cluster.

-inlets can be exposed
+You can use this to avoid creating individual exit-servers, or to connect a number of services into to a public Kubernetes cluster.

 ## Getting started